meshtastic/Meshtastic-Apple/Meowtastic/Circles Of Hell/README.md

 ## BLEManager
 - `connectTo(peripheral)` - do not stop scanning, leave it on Connect screen
 - `centralManager(_, didConnect)` - always save device we connected to as preferred

+##
+- core data models - do not ignore emoji-only messages